An infusion is a large amount of herb brewed for a long time. Typically,

 jar, screw on a tight lid, turn off the stove and the light, and go

-to bed.
 In the morning, I strain the plant material out, squeezing

 it well, and drink the liquid.
 I prefer it iced, unless the morning